-Typolithography Workshop of Geokartprom V.T.U.
+Typolithography Workshop of Geokartprom of the V.T.U.
 (Military Topographic Directorate of the Soviet Army), Moscow